Camping Tent Poles

 Here's a chain link system.

-tent poles linked with chain
+Tent poles linked with a chain in the joint

 I like the elastic shock cord system.
 These poles are attached with a strong, stretchy cord.